mohamad-supangat/docker-mysql-master-slave/README.md

 Docker MySQL master-slave replication
 ========================

-MySQL 8.0 master-slave replication with using Docker.
+MySQL 8.0 master-master replication with using Docker.

 Previous version based on MySQL 5.7 is available in [mysql5.7](https://github.com/vbabak/docker-mysql-master-slave/tree/mysql5.7) branch.

 ## Run

 To run this examples you will need to start containers with "docker-compose" and after starting setup replication.
 See commands inside ./build.sh.

 #### Create 2 MySQL containers with master-slave row-based replication

 ```bash
 ./build.sh